Code-nano/Defective-Medicine-Packaging-Detector/README.md

 - Zip and export the trained model

 ## Contributions
-We welcome contributions to this repository.
 If you have any suggestions or improvements, feel free to create a pull request or open an issue.

 ## License
 This repository is licensed under the MIT License.